united-manufacturing-hub/benthos-umh/README.md

 The Node-RED JavaScript processor allows you to write JavaScript code to process messages in a style similar to Node-RED function nodes.
 This makes it easy to port existing Node-RED functions to Benthos or write new processing logic using familiar JavaScript syntax.

+Use the `nodered_js` processor instead of the `tag_processor` when you need full control over the payload and require custom processing logic that goes beyond standard tag or time series data handling.
+This processor allows you to write custom JavaScript code to manipulate both the payload and metadata, providing the flexibility to implement complex transformations, conditional logic, or integrate with other systems.

 #### Configuration

 ```yaml